gesistsa/sweater/README.md

 #>  -0.335183253
 ```

-The effect size is simply the sum of all relative norm distance
+The effect size is simply the sum of all relative norm distance values
 (Equation 3 in Garg et al. 2018).
 The more positive value indicates that
 words in S are more associated with `B`.
 As the effect size is negative,
 it indicates that the concept of occupation is more associated with `A`,